Identification of Causal Diffusion Effects Under Structural Stationarity: Proofs

-\paragraph{Step 1 (Control Set cannot block all back-door paths to the Placebo outcome):} First, I show that when there is a back-door path from $Y_{kt}$ to $Y_{it}$ that set $\bC^P$ cannot block, set $\bC$ cannot block all back-door paths from $Y_{kt}$ to $Y_{it}$.
+\paragraph{Step 1 (Control Set cannot block all back-door paths to the Placebo outcome):} First, we show that when there is a back-door path from $Y_{kt}$ to $Y_{it}$ that set $\bC^P$ cannot block, set $\bC$ cannot block all back-door paths from $Y_{kt}$ to $Y_{it}$.
 From set $\bC^P$ to set $\bC$, we need to (1) add $\mbox{Des}(Y_{it})$ and (2) remove $\bC^{(-1)}$ and $\{Y_{j, t-1}\}_{j \in \cN_i}$.
-I show here that this process cannot block a back-door path that set $\bC^P$ cannot block.
-For (1), see Lemma~\ref{des} presented below.
+We show here that this process cannot block a back-door path that set $\bC^P$ cannot block.
+The step (1) cannot block the back-door path because adding $\mbox{Des}(Y_{it})$ cannot block a back-door path from $Y_{kt}$ to $Y_{it}$ unblocked by set $\bC^P$ (see Lemma~\ref{des} in Section~\ref{subsec:lemma}).
 For (2), we first check whether removing $X_t \in \bC^{(-1)}$ can block a back-door path that set $\bC^P$ cannot block.
 To begin with, we can remove $X_t$ because $X_{t+1} \in \bC$.
 Removing variables $X_t$ can be helpful if $X_t$ is a collider or a descendant of a collider for a back-door path.
 However, if so, $X_{t+1}$ is a descendant of a collider and it is in set $\bC$ and therefore, removing $X_t$ cannot block any additional paths.
 Next, we need to check whether removing a variable $B \in \{Y_{j, t-1}\}_{j \in \cN_i}$ can block the back-door path that the set $\bC^P$ cannot block.
 Removing variable $B$ can be helpful if $B$ is a collider or a descendant of a collider for a back-door path.
 If so, there is an unblocked back-door path (with respect to $\bC^P$) that starts with an arrow pointing to $B$ and ends with an arrow pointing to $Y_{it}$, i.e., $B \leftarrow \ldots \rightarrow Y_{it}.$ Since $B$ has a directed arrow pointing to $Y_{kt}$, removing $B$ unblock a new back-door path from $Y_{kt}$ through $B$, which points to $Y_{it}$.
 Although this unblocked back-door path with respect to $\bC$ is different from the unblocked back-door path with respect to $\bC^P$, the paths are the same after node $B$ and therefore at least the last three nodes are the same.
 Therefore, we can use $\pi$ to be a back-door from $Y_{kt}$ to $Y_{it}$ that both sets $\bC$ and $\bC^P$ cannot block.